rasheedmhd/codes/hack_notes/Bug Classes/Cross-Site Request Forgery.md

 # CORS
 Preflight request
 application/json
-samesite lax/strict/
+samesite lax/strict/none

 # Bypassing CSRF Protection
 1. Through clickjacking
 2. Changing the Request Method
 Sometimes sites will accept multiple request methods for the same endpoint, but protection might not be in place for each of those methods.
-Change the req method and submit the req without the CSRF token
+> Test: change the req method and submit the req without the CSRF token

 ## Bypass CSRF Tokens Stored on the Server
 Websites can use CSRF tokens without proper validation